-- First, vote for shareholder proposals advocating the use of performance-based equity awards, such as performance contingent options or restricted stock, indexed options or premium-priced options, unless the proposal is overly restrictive or if the company has demonstrated that it is using a "substantial" portion of performance-based awards for its top executives.
+- General Recommendation: Vote case-by-case on shareholder proposals requesting that a significant amount of future long-term incentive compensation awarded to senior executives shall be performance-based and requesting that the board adopt and disclose challenging performance metrics to shareholders, based on the following analytical steps: - First, vote for shareholder proposals advocating the use of performance-based equity awards, such as performance contingent options or restricted stock, indexed options or premium-priced options, unless the proposal is overly restrictive or if the company has demonstrated that it is using a "substantial" portion of performance-based awards for its top executives.
 Standard stock options and performance-accelerated awards do not meet the criteria to be considered as performance-based awards.
-Further, premium-priced options should have a premium of at least 25 percent and higher to be considered performance-based awards. - Second, assess the rigor of the company's performance-based equity program.
-If the bar set for the performancebased program is too low based on the company's historical or peer group comparison, generally vote for the proposal.
+Further, premium-priced options should have a meaningful premium to be considered performance-based awards. - Second, assess the rigor of the company's performance-based equity program.
+If the bar set for the performance-based program is too low based on the company's historical or peer group comparison, generally vote for the proposal.
 Furthermore, if target performance results in an above target payout, vote for the shareholder proposal due to program's poor design.
 If the company does not disclose the performance metric of the performance-based equity program, vote for the shareholder proposal regardless of the outcome of the first step to the test.